-Let me start by saying that every child is a unique individual who brings their own personality, tenacity, and problem-solving ability into the equation.
-While learning and attention issues do bring up some special challenges, no one can say for sure how your child will rise to those challenges.
+Every child is a unique individual who brings their own personality, tenacity, and problem-solving ability into the equation.
+While learning and attention issues do bring special challenges, no one can say for sure how your child will rise to those challenges.
 I can say that with your support, and with the many resources available to you, there is no reason why your child cannot achieve any personal or professional goal.

 Let’s break down some of the challenges your child may face and examine ways you can help your child prepare for a successful adulthood.

-1. BE AN ACITVE MEMBER OF YOUR CHILD’S TEAM
+1. BE AN ACTIVE MEMBER OF YOUR CHILD’S TEAM

-Learning disabilities and ADHD can affect adulthood indirectly, by making it harder for children to get a complete education.
-You can avoid that problem by paying attention to the effectiveness of all the interventions offered to your child, and if something isn’t working, or if your child needs something more, speak up.
-No matter how many expert educators are on your child’s team, you always have a right to be the team leader because this is your child.
+Learning disabilities and ADHD can affect adulthood indirectly by making it harder for children to get a complete education.
+You can avoid that problem by paying attention to the effectiveness of all the interventions offered to your child.
+If something isn’t working, or if your child needs something more, speak up.
+No matter how many expert educators are on your child’s team, you have a right to be the team leader because this is your child.

 2. DON’T ASSUME THE OBVIOUS WHEN IT COMES TO LEARNING DISABILITIES

-The problem is not that your child can’t learn, but that so many people will assume your child doesn’t need to learn things that seem obvious, such as how to follow instructions or how to make and execute a plan.
-But what is obvious to most people is not obvious to someone with a learning disability or ADHD.
+The problem is not that your child can’t learn, but that so many people will assume your child doesn’t need to learn things that seem obvious.
+This may include how to follow instructions or how to make and execute a plan.
+What is obvious to most people is not obvious to someone with a learning disability or ADHD.
 You can help by not making this type of assumption.
 Once you discover where your child needs help, you can do a lot of teaching at home, just as you would teach any other important life skills.

 For example, if time management is an issue, you can use household chores as a learning opportunity.
 Assign a task that you know your child can do, break the task down into steps and set a timer for each step.
-If the results are less than optimal, talk over the task with your child to find the problem and brain-storm ways to solve the problem together.
-The same process can translate easily into finding ways to complete home work on time.
+If the results are less than optimal, talk over the task with your child to find the problem.
+Then brainstorm ways to solve the problem together.
+The same process can translate easily into finding ways to complete homework on time.

 3. ASK FOR OUTSIDE HELP